 white chicken enchiladas (creamy chicken enchiladas with green chilies )

-If you are in the mood for something cozy, comforting and delicious…. this recipe for Creamy Poblano Enchiladas is to die for!
-What makes the recipe is the incredible sauce which can be made with either roasted poblanos- or if in a hurry, a small can of green chilies.
+If you are in the mood for something cozy, comforting, and delicious…. this recipe for Creamy Poblano Enchiladas is just for you!
+What makes the recipe is the incredible sauce, which can be made with either roasted poblano or, if in a hurry, a small can of green chilies.
 The enchilada fillings can be made in two ways: with chicken as the filling, or with roasted cauliflower as the filling.
 Or use both!
-Lime zest, melty cheese, corn, fresh cilantro, cumin and coriander give the filling a nice burst of flavor, and these could easily be made gluten-free (see recipe below).

-The secret to this sauce is from fire-roasting poblano peppers, which is easier than it seems.
+The secret to this amazing sauce is from fire-roasting poblano peppers, which is easier than it seems.
 But if in a hurry, use store-bought green chilies, in a can!
 Just as good!

-How to roast Poblano Peppers!
+How to Roast Poblano Peppers

 1. On the Stovetop: If you have a gas stovetop, place directly over a medium-low flame, turning often, for about 5 minutes until blistered and blackened.
 The easiest, fastest way.